phe-sto/url_explorer/README.rst

       First and third dot are escaped but not the second.

    .. warning:: Depend on exrex python package to generate all the URL(s) based on a regex.
 Therefore a pip install is
-      performance at the beginning of the script.
+      performed at the beginning of the script.
 This pip command might force you to sudo or log as administrator, root, etc.

 .. _Python 3.6: https://www.python.org/downloads/